 - Molecular testing of tumor specimens to identify available targeted therapies

-- A focus on treating the lung cancer while preserving normal life functions
+- A focus on treating the cancer while preserving normal life functions

-- Aggressive and innovative lung cancer treatments such as intensity-modulated radiotherapy (IMRT) and stereotactic radiotherapy
+- Aggressive and innovative treatments such as intensity-modulated radiotherapy (IMRT) and stereotactic radiotherapy

 - Therapies to boost the immune system, reduce pain and improve quality of life

-Each lung cancer diagnosis is unique, so the team meets regularly to discuss the individual treatment approach for each specific situation during weekly in-person tumor board meetings allow the Lung Cancer Center physicians to share ideas and best practices for delivering highly specific and fully explored collaborative patient care.
-Each phase of a patient’s lung cancer treatment is reviewed in an effort to constantly improve cancer care and to ensure treatment milestones are reached.
+Each diagnosis is unique, so the team meets regularly to discuss the individual treatment approach for each specific situation during weekly in-person tumor board meetings allow the center physicians to share ideas and best practices for delivering highly specific and fully explored collaborative patient care.
+Each phase of a patient’s treatment is reviewed in an effort to constantly improve cancer care and to ensure treatment milestones are reached.

 Fighting Lung Cancer with Stop-Smoking Strategies